ThalesFortes/landing_page/readme.md

 - Just download the project with its assets and run it with liveserve or just by opening the html document
 - Data storage was done by sheet monkey where it saves name and email in excel for future [Data](https://docs.google.com/spreadsheets/d/1RKwqT5NuhJYHd7liOhy9tCt7oUg1CwOY8TR4UHFeUYg/edit?usp=sharing)
-- Deployment was done by the Netlify website [site](https://arquiteture.netlify.app/)